Algebras of Information. An Axiomatic Foundation: Simple random maps

 In practice it can not be excluded that \textit{contradictory information} is asserted.
 Then at least one of these assertions must be wrong.
 This immediately leads to the idea that information may be uncertain, at least in the sense that its assertion may be wrong.
 For instance, if the source of an information is a witness, an expert or a sensor, there is always the possibility that the witness lies, the expert errs or that the sensor is faulty.
 More generally, the truth of a piece of information may depend on certain assumptions whose validity is uncertain.
-Turned the other way round: Assuming certain assumptions out of a set of possible assumptions, certain pieces of information may be asserted.
-The uncertainty of the information stems from the uncertainty about which assumption is valid.
+Turned the other way round: Assuming the validity of certain assumptions out of a set of possible assumptions, certain pieces of information may be asserted.
+The uncertainty of the information stems in this view from the uncertainty about which assumption is valid.
 Also different assumptions may have different likelihood or probabilities to be valid.
-Viewed from this angle, \textit{uncertain information} is represented by a map from a probability space into an (idempotent) generalised information algebra.
+Viewed from this angle, \textit{uncertain information} is represented by a map from a probability space into an information algebra.

 Given such a map, for any piece of information in the information algebra, or more generally each consistent system of information in its ideal completion, the assumptions \textit{supporting} the information considered can be determined: These are all the assumptions whose validity entails the information.
-The probability of the assumptions supporting a piece of information measures the degree of support of it.
+The probability of the assumptions supporting a piece of information measures the degree of support for it.
 Here enters the question of the \textit{measurability} of the support.
 To overcome the restrictions imposed by measurability considerations, allocations of probability in the probability algebra associated with the probability space of assumptions can be considered \cite{kappos69,shafer73}.

 Maps representing uncertain information inherit the structure of an information algebra from their range.
-Uncertain information thus still is \textit{information}.
-In many cases, \textit{finite} uncertain information is in a natural way to be defined, which turns these algebras of uncertain information into compact or algebraic information algebras.
+Uncertain information thus still is in this sense \textit{information}.
+In many cases, \textit{finite} uncertain information is in a natural way to be defined, which turns these algebras of uncertain information into compact information algebras.